problemofpoints/problemofpoints/README.md

 Repository for website at [https://www.problemofpoints.com]()

-Data-driven thoughts about insurance, investments, and strategy in an uncertain world
+Capital allocation in an uncertain world